-26-year-old, Ciara Mageean hails from Portaferry, County Down and competes in the 800m and the 1500m.
+Going the Distance: 27-year-old Ciara Mageean, hails from Portaferry, County Down is a middle distance International athlete competing in the 800m and 1500m.

-An advocate for giving girls equal opportunities to take part in and enjoy sport and is a real supporter of all women pursuing excellence whether it be the national game or on the International stage.
-A firm believer that movement is the key to life Ciara’s mantra is to find an activity you enjoy and to get out and get active!
+Women in Sport: An advocate for giving girls equal opportunities to take part in and enjoy sport and is a real supporter of all women pursuing excellence whether it be the national game or on the International stage.